slsu0424/slsu0424.github.io/_archive/_posts_backlog/2024-07-08-reflecting-1-year-health-tech-bytes.md

 Athough I am embarking on a new journey soon, I have an ever-growing topic list I would like to explore in the next year.
 There are so many facets to healthcare and technology, especially with AI becoming mainstream.
 I will also be experimenting with writing shorter articles, and hopefully writing more frequently.
 I don't forsee the ability to go as in-depth as I would like to, so that could take some adjustment.
 However, I am committed to being consistent.

 ## Conclusion
-I never foresaw how much time writing (especially for the public) would take, but I've enjoyed the process and learned a lot about myself.
+I never foresaw how much time public writing would take, but I've enjoyed the process and learned a lot about myself.
 In a world where we're often in operator mode, I recognize it is a rarity to step back and take a look around you.
 What do you want to learn?
 What are the things that are important to you and why?
 Writing is not just for career growth, but for personal growth as well.
 I had the opportunity to tinker with code at a detailed level, and think about healthcare challenges at a broad level.
-Its interesting to see how much knowledge you acquire when you force yourself to write!
+Plenty of knowledge is acquired when you force yourself to write for others.
 Here's looking forward to another year of writing and growing.